egison/egison/README.md

 # The Egison Programming Language

-Egison is the pattern-matching-oriented purely functional programming language.
+Egison is a functional programming language featuring its expressive pattern-matching facility.
-We can directly represent pattern-matching against lists, multisets, sets, trees, graphs and any kind of data types.
+Egison allows users to define efficient and expressive pattern-matching methods for arbitrary user-defined data types including non-free data types such as lists, multisets, sets, trees, graphs, and mathematical expressions.
 This is the repository of the interpreter of Egison.

 For more information, visit <a target="_blank" href="https://www.egison.org">our website</a>.

-## Non-Linear Pattern-Matching against Non-Free Data Types
+## Non-Linear Pattern-Matching for Non-Free Data Types

-We can do non-linear pattern-matching against non-free data types in Egison.
+We can describe non-linear pattern-matching for non-free data types in Egison.
-An non-free data type is a data type whose data have no canonical form, a standard way to represent that object.
+A non-free data type is a data type whose data have no canonical form, a standard way to represent that object.
+For example, multisets are non-free data types because the multiset {a,b,b} has two other equivalent but literally different forms {b,a,b} and {b,b,a}.
-It enables us to write elegant programs.
+Expressive pattern-matching for these data types enables us to write elegant programs.

 ### Twin Primes